Skip to main content

 NameBehavior

-CounterMetric value can only go up or be reset to 0, calculated per counter.Add(context,value,labels) request.
+CounterMetric value can only increase or reset to 0, calculated per counter.Add(context,value,labels) request.

 UpDownCounterMetric value can arbitrarily increment or decrement, calculated per updowncounter.Add(context,value,labels) request.

-HistogramMetric values captured by the histogram.Record(context,value,labels) function, calculated per request.
+HistogramMetric values are captured by the histogram.Record(context,value,labels) function and calculated per request.

-For more information on each of these metrics, see the OpenTelemetry documentation.
+For details on these metrics, refer to the OpenTelemetry documentation.

 Counter